snehring/zfsbackup/README.md

 I wanted to write my own simple zfs backup program.
 There are better more complex offerings out there if you have your own need.
 ## Future
 I know there are plans to update pyzfs so I'll probably use that in the future.
-Prsently this is for 1:1 backups ie each dataset has one and only one backup destination.
-The abilty to do 1:n backups doesn't fit the exact case I'm writing this for, but should be very doable.